azure-ad-b2c/samples/policies/sign-in-with-magic-link/README.md

 ### Hosting the application in Azure App Service
 If you publish the application to Azure App Service, you'll need to configure a valid certificate with a private key in Azure App Service.
-1. First, export your certificate as a PFX file using the User Certificates management tool (or create a new one)
+1. Export your certificate as a PFX file using the User Certificates management tool (or create a new one).
-2. Upload your certificate in the **Private Certificates** tab of the **SSL Settings** blade of your Azure App Service
+2. Upload your certificate in the **Private Certificates** tab of the **SSL Settings** blade of your Azure App Service.
-3. Follow [these instructions](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-ssl-cert-load#load-your-certificates) to ensure App Service loads the certificate when the app runs
+3. [Ensure App Service loads the certificate](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-ssl-cert-load#load-your-certificates) when the app runs.

 ## Using this in your Production Application
 The authentication libraries create a `state` when the authentication flow begins from your application.
 This sample creates a raw link to the Azure AD B2C Policy, also referred to as a "Run Now" link.
 This type of link is not suitable for your production application instance and should only be used to test the sample.